 Like many great figures of history, Bolívar is complicated.
-He had great courage and the conviction to put his life on the line for what he believed in.
-Those characteristics are generally lacking in modern leaders.
+At least he had courage and the conviction to put his life on the line for what he believed in.
+Those characteristics seem to be generally lacking in modern leaders.

 Simón Bolívar was an Aristocratic Criollo

 Bolívar was born in Caracas to one of South America’s wealthiest families on July 24, 1783.
 His Spanish parents were from an aristocratic family from the Basque Country.
 Bolívar’s family controlled many of the copper mines in what is now Venezuela.

 He was raised by a black slave named Hipólita who became his stepmother when he was orphaned at age nine.
 Bolívar was educated in Europe and mingled with royalty there.

 El Libertador Believed All People Should be Free